-All inmates who participate in the Work Release Program shall ensure that the appropriate funds are deposited into their inmate accounts.
-Funds from the inmate accounts will be subtracted for room and board, program drug testing, booking fees, etc. Fines to the court, victim restitution, allowances to help pay family financial obligations, and funds for a savings account may also be taken from the account with the permission of the inmate or by order of the court.
+All incarcerated persons who participate in the Work Release Program shall ensure that the appropriate funds are deposited into their incarcerated person accounts.
+Funds from the incarcerated person accounts will be subtracted for room and board, program drug testing, booking fees, etc. Fines to the court, victim restitution, allowances to help pay family financial obligations, and funds for a savings account may also be taken from the account with the permission of the incarcerated person or by order of the court.